Adblock Plus Review 2023: This Free Extension Secures Your Data

 Is Adblock Plus really free?

-Yes, while there are some enhanced features worth paying for with the Premium subscription, the free version of Adblock Plus does an amazing job of blocking ads.
+Yes, while there are some enhanced features worth paying for with the Premium subscription, the free version of Adblock Plus blocked the majority of ads.

 +